Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Magic Items/Infiltrator’s Key.md

 _Wondrous item, legendary (requires attunement)_

-This mithral skeleton key was forged using the blood of twelve master thieves executed for trying to steal magic items during the Age of Arcanum.
+This mithral skeleton key was forged using the blood of twelve master thieves executed for trying to steal [[magic items]] during the [[Age of Arcanum]].

 The [infiltrator’s key](https://www.dndbeyond.com/magic-items/infiltrators-key) grants the following benefits in its dormant state: